haskell-servant/servant-auth/README.md

 server :: Server API
 server = protected :<|> unprotected
   where
-   protected (Authenticated user) = return (name user) :<|> return (email user) protected _ = throwError err401 :<|> throwError err401
-   unprotected = return ()
+   -- If we get an "Authenticated v", we can trust the information in v, since -- it was signed by a key we trust. protected (Authenticated user) = return (name user) :<|> return (email user) -- Otherwise, we throw an error. protected _ = throwError err401 :<|> throwError err401 unprotected = return ()